hilitit/hilitit.github.io/index.md

   * The goal of the Hilit.it is: an easy way to summarize and share summaries of articles.
   * as readers find interesting lines in articles, they select/highlight those lines.
   * when other readers open those articles, they will have the option to see the lines other readers find interesting highlighted.
-  * as more readers highlight lines, an aggregation/consessus can be generated of the most important lines.
+  * as more readers highlight lines, hilits overlap, an aggregation/consessus can be generated of the most important lines.

 ## Privacy